TheWebFoundation/open-data-barometer-2nd-edition/report/data/implementation.md

 <span class="lead">Effective open government data initiatives should provide access to a wide range of data.
 Although there have been small gains in the availability of open data this year, too often governments are still publishing only selected datasets, with limited data published on public sector performance and expenditure.
 The lack of timely data is a major barrier to wider open data use.</span>

-The implementation component of the Open Data Barometer looks at the extent to which accessible, timely and open data is published by each country government.
-The 15 kinds of data included in the Open Data Barometer reflect a wide range of functions of government, and kinds of uses to which data can be put.
+The implementation component of the Barometer looks at the extent to which accessible, timely and open data is published by each country government.
+The 15 kinds of data included reflect a wide range of functions of government, and the kinds of uses to which data can be put.
 Although noting that the categories are not mutually exclusive, we divide datasets into three groups, in order to look at the extent to which open data initiatives are resulting in the datasets required to support a wide range of possible outcomes and benefits.

 {:.table}
 | Innovation | Social Policy | Accountability  |